jaele/Crime-Scene/README.md

 # Crime-Scene
 A text based game where the user traverses through a mansion to solve a crime.

 Instructions on game installation.

-Locate setup.exe and Setup.msi files.
+-Locate setup.exe and Setup.msi files

-Download these two files.
+-Download these two files

-Click on setup.exe and continue with installation.
+-Click on setup.exe and continue with installation

-Once done, a shortcut of the game will appear on the desktop.
+-Once done, a shortcut of the game will appear on the desktop

-Click on the shortcut icon to play the game.
+-Click on the shortcut icon to play the game

-Uninstall the game in control panel.
+-Uninstall the game in control panel